Mistakes to Avoid when Configuring a Kubernetes Cluster

 In general, networking in Kubernetes can come with a significant learning curve, which in turn makes it fertile terrain for security mistakes, expert says that “There should be a zero-trust approach”.
 An example illustrating potentially risky default configuration is when workloads are deployed into the default namespace which means those workloads are not isolated from each other even though the mechanism of namespaces allows for such isolation, this can cause a blast.

-AWS is the most widely used Cloud Provider and it offers EKS as a managed Kubernetes solution.
-It doesn’t give you control over the entire Cloud Environment and you can only control the worker nodes in the control plane.
-Setting up the Kubernetes cluster might seem to be a difficult task in the beginning, but after doing this tedious job, maintenance of the cluster becomes really easy as the maintenance work is managed for your by AWS.
+AWS is the most widely used Cloud Provider, and it offers EKS as a managed Kubernetes solution.
+It doesn’t give you control over the entire Cloud Environment; you can only control the worker nodes in the control plane.
+Setting up the Kubernetes cluster might seem difficult in the beginning, but after doing this tedious job, maintaining the cluster becomes really easy as the maintenance work is managed for you by AWS.

 Both EKS and KOPS have their own advantages and disadvantages, thus it is really important to know the needs of your organization and accordingly choose between Amazon EKS and KOPS.
 Check out this brilliant post that compares AWS EKS vs KOPs.